avaneev/prvhash/README.md

 approaches are good solutions to this nuance; moreover, they are structurally correct (both `Seed` and `lcg` can accept external entropy).

-While `lcg`, `Seed`, and `Hash` variables should be initialized with good entropy source, the message can be sparsely-random: even an increasing counter with prime period can be considered as having a suitable sparse entropy.
+While `lcg`, `Seed`, and `Hash` variables are best initialized with good entropy source (structurally, they can accept just about any entropy quality), the message can be sparsely-random: even an increasing counter with prime period can be considered as having a suitable sparse entropy.

 Since both internal variables (`Seed` and `lcg`) interact with the output only indirectly (XOR operation with further truncated multiplication), the